rbowen/whosthat/README.md

 ### whoworkson <name>

-Will look for either a SERVICE or a PROJECT called *name* and tell you who works on that.
+Will look for either a TEAM or a PROJECT called *name* and tell you who works on that.

 ### addwho